Rajar01/golang-url-shortener/README.md

     go mod tidy
     ```

+3. Create a database with name "**golang_url_shortener**"

-3. Run database migrations and start the server:
+4. Run database migrations and start the server:
    This will create the necessary tables in your database.
     ```bash
     go run main.go
     ```

-4. The server will be running at `http://127.0.0.1:8080`.
+5. The server will be running at `http://127.0.0.1:8080`.

 ## API Endpoints